Searching ...

 Affordability remains the primary challenge across the Trident, with October’s data showing the index has reached new lows.
 Over the last twelve months, the housing affordability index has dropped 19.1%.
 It fell 8.7% in October 2023, the lowest amount in any prior month.
 Charleston is not alone, as housing affordability is a challenge nationwide.

-More homes will need to come to market to help stabilize prices, but the Trident maintained a 2.1-month supply of inventory, the same as last October.
+More homes will need to come to market to help stabilize prices, but the Trident maintained a low supply of homes.
+At 2.1-months, it’s the same as last October.

 Charleston’s high-demand waterfront markets continue commanding prices well over $1 million.
 These include Downtown, Folly Beach, Kiawah, Sullivan’s Island, Lower Mount Pleasant, and Isle of Palms.
-More affordable prices are inland in Greater Summerville, Greater North Charleston, Hollywood, Ravenel, and Meggett
+More affordable prices are inland in Greater Summerville, Greater North Charleston, Hollywood, Ravenel, and Meggett.
+People enjoy living in the South Carolina Lowcountry near the coast.

 July 2023: Inventory stays low as prices show stabilization

-The big picture in Charlotte metro real estate
+The big picture in Charleston, South Carolina real estate

 New listings for all residential properties were down year-over-year (YOY) and year-to-date (YTD), both by 18%.
 It contributed to a closed sales rate decline of 21%.
 To put the current sales activity in perspective, July’s pending and closed sales figures are slightly below the pre-pandemic levels of 2018 and 2019.